prince475/prince475/README.md

-!!Lets bend code like #avatar code bender!!
+Lets bend these code elements like Avatar to save the web!!!
-- 👋 Hi, I’m @prince475
+- 👋 Hi, I’m the code bender
-- 👀 I’m interested in ...
+- 👀 Talk to me on anything Software, IoT and AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning #moringaSchool#flatironBootcamp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anyproject
-- 📫 How to reach me ...
+- 📫 How to reach me: princekari475@gmail.com

 <!---
 prince475/prince475 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.